 It is up to you to direct how you want students to communicate, bearing in mind some may prefer to type their questions, and others to speak them.
 Consider, if you are doing a live presentation, whether you want questions throughout or just at the end.
 Will you check the Chat box periodically, or can you get someone else to monitor it for you?
 If students want to speak, you may want to ask them to use the Raise Hand button and invite them to speak one at a time.
 Remember if you do get lots of people talking at once you can mute everyone’s microphone.

-See our article Contingency plan: Delivering webinars for how to set up a Blackboard Collaborate session.
+See our article Delivering webinars: Guides for using Blackboard Collaborate Ultra for how to set up a Blackboard Collaborate session.

 Unlike being in a room, where you can see students’ nods, expressions and looks of confusion, you will not be able to see more than four people at a time on the screen even if everyone has their camera on (which is not necessarily advisable as it can cause performance issues due to bandwidth).
 If you’re new to presenting webinars, you may find this a little disorientating.
 To get this kind of immediate feedback, encourage students to use the feedback icons.
 Read our article Feedback Icons in Blackboard Collaborate webinars to see how they work.